luizfox/nli/Readme.md

+Java 9 was used.

-To execute the project, run the ee.sb.vehicles.task1.Task1 class.
+To execute the project, run the ee.sb.vehicles.task.Task class.

 Check the output in src/main/java/resources/CascoPayment.csv